scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ## SCION and other routing approaches

-_TODO:  complete this part
-- There is an increasing motivation to extend existing inter-domain routing approaches beyond mere reachability.
+There is an increasing motivation to extend  inter-domain routing beyond mere reachability, as discussed in {{I-D.trossen-routing-beyond-reachability}}.
-To this extent, extensions to BGP have been proposed.
-For example, BGP with colors, aims at TODO...
-Semantic routing {{I-D.irtf-introduction-to-semantic-routing}} aims at..
-TODO
+This document provides a summary of some of the existing approaches, and states that wider architectural approaches are needed.
+One proposed approach is  semantic routing {{I-D.irtf-introduction-to-semantic-routing}}, which adds support for advanced routing and forwarding into packets and into the data-plane.
+SCION takes a different approach:  path selection is carried out by end hosts, which have the ability to select network paths based on application requirements.
+This means that there is no need to include semantics in packets.
+This comes with the benefit that the SCION data plane can provide advanced routing without increased complexity or strain on routers.

-Such approaches result in additional work to be carried out at routers, facing scalability challenges.
+Similarly, other approaches that extend BGP, often result in additional work to be carried out at routers, facing scalability challenges.

-In addition, when comparing to proposed semantic routing approaches (_TODO: reference_), with SCION,  hosts gain better visibility into network paths.
+_TODO: @Adrian, I also wanted to mention Color-Aware Routing {{I-D.dskc-bess-bgp-car}}, but it seems quite complex to be able to argue which challenges it faces.
+My guess is that it faces the same challenges ad BGP..
+Do you know something about it?

 # Dependency analysis